hueyyeng/simple-react-lightbox/README.md

 - [Custom Hook](#hook)
 - [Panzoom functionality](#panzoom-functionality)

-### What's new in Version 2.6
+### What's new in Version 2.7
+- Simple React Lightbox now works better with images fetched from an API.
+Please check the updated [demo](#demo).
+For this reason (because you could potentially have a lot of images) a new [option](#options) to customize the size of the thumbnails has been added.
+It's called ``thumbnailsSize`` and it's an array.
+- A "download" button has been added that allows the image to be downloaded.
+It can be enabled or disabled using the new [option](#options) `showDownloadButton`.
+- The `hideControlsAfter` [option](#options) has been updated.
+You can now set it to `FALSE` and the controls will never be disabled.
+If you were using `0` as value previously you can keep the same configuration.
+- I wanted to say thanks to anyone who's contributing by finding issues and suggesting improvements.
+I am working on this project ALONE so it's difficult to keep track of everything.
+I try my best to implement a fix as soon as I can.
+I have also setup a **donation** button in case you want to make a donation.
-- ⚠️ Version 2.6 now **supports Gatsby and NextJS**.
+- ⚠️ Remember that from version 2.6  **Gatsby and NextJS are supported**.
 You don't need to do anything in particular apart from wrapping your main component using the `<SimpleReactLightbox>` component.
 I haven't fully tested using "[gatsby-browser.js](https://www.gatsbyjs.org/docs/browser-apis/)" or ["_document.js"](https://nextjs.org/docs/advanced-features/custom-document) but it works normally outside this two cases.
-- Improved **panzoom** functionality.
-Please consider this as an "experimental" feature although is now more stable.
-- Added a few more classes to the document in case you need to customize the style although this is not recommended as you have the [options](#options) to do so.

 ### Migrating from Version 1.0
-Nothing has changed, you will only see your light-box with the default options.
-That's because the options have now changed.
-Don't pass the options to the ```<SimpleReactLightbox/>``` component.
-Just pass the [options](#options) to the ```<SRLWrapper>```
+Nothing has changed.
+If you migrate your light-box will be displayed with the default options.
+That's because the way options are passed has now changed.
+Don't pass the options to the `<SimpleReactLightbox />` component.
+Just pass the [options](#options) to the `<SRLWrapper />`

 #### A brief introduction
 It all started when I was working on one of my project using React.
 The client had a blog page and he wanted to add a light-box to the images in the blog posts.
 The problem is that the data was fetched from the backend and I had no control over the content of each post (the content was in a WYSIWYG editor).